Advantages of native apps

 - For developers, it can be easier to program certain functions using platform-specific development tools compared with cross-platform development tools.

 A cost-effective alternative to native app development is cross-platform development using Xamarin.
-Xamarin allows developers to develop an app in such a way that the app can be installed on the three major platforms (iOS, Android, and Windows Mobile) while only being developed once (one source code for all three platforms).
+Xamarin allows developers to develop an app in such a way that the app can be installed on the major platforms (iOS and Android) while only being developed once (one source code for both platforms).

 To know more about cross-platform development using Xamarin, please go to our Xamarin page.